Matangi Tonga

 The media familiarization visit was organized by the Ministry of External Affairs of the Government of India.

 The delegation spent the first three days in the capital city of New Delhi, experiencing the city's blend of ancient history and modern development, its tree-lined avenues, imposing structures and buildings such as the Rashtrapati Bhavan.
+The group engaged in an intensive itinerary of meetings with top government ministries and institutions.

 The visiting group met with the Global Director for Programmes and Strategy of the Coalition for Disaster Resilient Infrastructure (CDRI) Mr. Ramesh Subramaniam.

-The CDRI, which includes Tonga among its 50 member countries, is an institution aims to promote infrastructure resilience against climate and disaster risks.
+The CDRI, which includes Tonga among its 50 member countries, is an institution that aims to promote infrastructure resilience against climate and disaster risks.

-We also held a high-level discussion with the Director General of the Indian Council for Cultural Relations (ICCR), K Nandini Singla, and other high officials.
+We also held a high-level discussion with the Director General of the Indian Council for Cultural Relations (ICCR), K. Nandini Singla, and other high officials.

 The ICCR's job is connecting countries and people through culture, music, art and dance.